 So where do I go from here?

 Here are some suggestions and links for some of the many paths connections that you can take to a sustainable and joyful future!

 Climate change is a personal issue, a community issue, a moral and spiritual issue, a governance issue and a global issue.
 These are all interconnected – but no one person can tackle the whole.
 But to the extent we understand the broad picture; we can each play a valuable part in the whole.
 Remember that it is the truth that sets us free - and this freedom brings with it an understanding of our responsibilities.

 Where you go from here is your choice!

-If you want to reduce your use of fossil energy, assess your primary uses for: Heating, electricity, transportation and consumption using one of the web-tools available, such as http://10percentchallenge.org.
+If you want to reduce your use of fossil energy, assess your primary uses for: Heating, electricity, transportation and consumption look for web-tools that are available (these get updated).
 Reductions can result from lifestyle changes, which need awareness (and often family collaboration).
 Often significant reductions require conscious choices or investments (when you choose to buy a fuel efficient car; or get an efficiency audit and retrofit your house) – but if you reduce your consumption by 10% per year, your investment will bring a rich reward to you, your community and the Earth.

-If you want to follow the climate news as it unfolds in all its fascinating complexity and beauty - and gets a sense of how we are dealing with the big picture, bookmark http://www.climatecentral.org and sign up for email updates from http://thinkprogress.org/climate/issue/
+If you want to follow the climate news as it unfolds in all its fascinating complexity and beauty - and gets a sense of how we are dealing with the big picture, bookmark http://www.climatecentral.org or http://thinkprogress.org/

 If you are full of detailed questions and want to read about all the controversial issues and how they were resolved (and you have a scientific bent), go to http://www.realclimate.org, where real climate scientists answer questions.